hredwan/wakandaratings/README.md

 ## Custom Widget for [Wakanda](http://wakanda.org)
-The __Ratings__ widget is based on the rateit library, for more details please see http://rateit.codeplex.com/
+The __wakandaratings__ widget is based on the rateit library, for more details please see http://rateit.codeplex.com/

 ### Properties
-This __Ratings__ widget has the following properties:
+This __wakandaratings__ widget has the following properties:

-* __Max Value__: It's the Max Ratings Value, the default value is 5.
+* __Max Value__: It's the Max wakandaratings Value, the default value is 5.
 * __Source__: Datasource attribute that holds the rating value.
 * __Value__: Number that represents the initial rating value (if Source is not provided, this value will be used).

 ### Events:

-This __Ratings__ widget has 2 Events:
+This __wakandaratings__ widget has 2 Events:

 * __On Rate__: fired when the user rates something.

 * __On Reset Rate__: ired when the user reset his rate.

 ### Goals
-The __Ratings__ widget allows you to easily add rating feature to your Wakanda application, e.g: rate article, products, reviews...
+The __wakandaratings__ widget allows you to easily add rating feature to your Wakanda application, e.g: rate article, products, reviews...